3D Printing Services

 - Wax is very brittle, so very small unsupported features can cause problems in post processing and/or shipping.

-R&D handles light post processing in the line of sanding, clear-coating, marine epoxy coating (for waterproofing FDM), and adding heat set inserts.
-For larger projects or more specific post processing techniques, we work directly with a local shop to handle your needs.
+We can also handle light 3D printing post processing in the line of sanding, polishing, clear-coating, marine epoxy coating (for waterproofing FDM), and adding heat set inserts.
+For large printed parts or more specific post processing techniques, we work directly with a local shop to handle your needs.

 Below are the external capabilities we have access to in our partner network to get you the parts you need.